gaelccc/pyRTX/README.md

 This procedure is similar to the installation of Embree 2
 Fetch and download the Embree version which better suits your needs (e.g., https://github.com/embree/embree/releases/tag/v3.13.5)
 Unzip/untar the downloaded archive
+Enter the uncompressed folder and
+`source embree-vars.sh` (or .csh depending on the shell in use)

+Install the python binder with anaconda (or directly from source https://github.com/sampotter/python-embree) `conda install python-embree --channel -conda-forge`

 ### Installing CGAL